tsunami416604/azure-docs.hu-hu/articles/digital-twins/tutorial-facilities-setup.md

 ms.service: digital-twins
 ms.topic: tutorial
 ms.date: 11/12/2019
-ms.openlocfilehash: 4d4e7e47b82c46cca53fab0540a4867031eaab85
+ms.openlocfilehash: 20174a4eafb4e72fb62eeff6df2d129b91016b9e
-ms.sourcegitcommit: 598c5a280a002036b1a76aa6712f79d30110b98d
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: hu-HU
-ms.lasthandoff: 11/15/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "74107741"
+ms.locfileid: "74383027"
 ---
-# <a name="tutorial-deploy-azure-digital-twins-preview-and-configure-a-spatial-graph"></a>Oktatóanyag: az Azure digitális Twins előzetes verziójának üzembe helyezése és a térbeli gráf konfigurálása
+# <a name="tutorial-deploy-azure-digital-twins-preview-and-configure-a-spatial-graph"></a>Tutorial: Deploy Azure Digital Twins Preview and configure a spatial graph

-Az Azure Digital ikrek előzetes verzió szolgáltatásával egy koherens térbeli rendszerbe rendezheti az embereket, a helyeket és az eszközöket.
-Ez az oktatóanyag-sorozat bemutatja, hogyan használhatja az Azure digitális Twins észleléséhez helyiségben foglaltsága hőmérséklet és a légi minőségű optimális feltételekkel.
+You can use the Azure Digital Twins Preview service to bring together people, places, and devices in a coherent spatial system.
+This series of tutorials demonstrates how to use Azure Digital Twins to detect room occupancy with optimal conditions of temperature and air quality.

-Ezekben az oktatóanyagokban végigvezeti egy .NET-konzolalkalmazást hozhat létre egy forgatókönyv irodaépület.
-Az épületen belül minden egyes emelet több emeleteken és a rendelkezik.
-A termek eszközöket tartalmazó olyan csatlakoztatott mozgásfelismerés, környezeti hőmérséklet és légi minőségét.
+These tutorials will walk you through a .NET console application to build a scenario of an office building.
+The building has multiple floors and rooms within each floor.
+The rooms contain devices with attached sensors that detect motion, ambient temperature, and air quality.

-Megtudhatja, hogyan replikálni a fizikai területek és a digitális objektumokként az épületben entitásokat az Azure digitális Twins használatával.
-Eszközeseményeket egy másik Konzolalkalmazás használatával fogjuk szimulálásához.
-Ezután megtudhatja, hogyan figyelheti az eseményeket, amelyek e fizikai területek és a közel valós időben entitások származnak.
+You'll learn how to replicate the physical areas and entities in the building as digital objects by using the Azure Digital Twins service.
+You'll simulate device events by using another console application.
+Then, you'll learn how to monitor the events that come from these physical areas and entities in near real time.

 Egy irodai rendszergazda ezekkel az információkkal segíthet az épületben dolgozóknak az optimális feltételeknek megfelelő tárgyalótermek lefoglalásában.
-Az office-létesítményekben manager használhatja a telepítő a berendezése használati trendeket, és karbantartási célból visszaállni figyelése.
+An office facilities manager can use your setup to get usage trends of the rooms, and to monitor working conditions for maintenance purposes.

 A sorozat első oktatóanyagában az alábbiakkal ismerkedhet meg:

 > [!div class="checklist"]
-> * Helyezze üzembe a digitális Twins.
+> * Deploy Digital Twins.
-> * Az alkalmazás engedélyt adnia.
+> * Grant permissions to your app.
-> * Módosítsa egy digitális Twins mintaalkalmazást.
+> * Modify a Digital Twins sample app.
-> * Az épület kiépítése.
+> * Provision your building.

 Ezek az oktatóanyagok ugyanazokat a mintákat használják és módosítják, mint a [szabad helyiségek keresését bemutató rövid útmutató](quickstart-view-occupancy-dotnet.md), amelyben megtalálhatja a fogalmak részletesebb leírását.